wattdepot/wattdepot/docs/index.md

 * Stores this data in a back-end repository;
 * Provides useful querying and retrieval functions for visualization or integration with other applications.

+See the [Getting Started Guide](http://wattdepot.viewdocs.io/wattdepot/getting-started) for a quick tutorial on setting up WattDepot for your organization.

 ## Who we are

 WattDepot development began in 2009.
 Its development has been led by members of the [Collaborative Software Development Laboratory](http://csdl.ics.hawaii.edu) in the [Department of Information and Computer Sciences](http://www.ics.hawaii.edu) at the [University of Hawaii](http://www.hawaii.edu).
 Principal developers of WattDepot include: Robert Brewer, Philip Johnson, Andrea Connell, Cam Moore, and Yongwen Xu.